code-biscuits/html-biscuits/README.md

 In the current implementation, code-biscuits prevent seeing GitLens annotations.
 Issue can be tracked here:
 [https://github.com/code-biscuits/html-biscuits/issues/2](https://github.com/code-biscuits/html-biscuits/issues/2)

+## Configuration

+- `html-biscuits.annotationColor` _string_ : Determines the color of annotation.
+Accepts any valid CSS color string.

+  - default: vscode.ThemeColor("editorLineNumber.foreground"),

+- `html-biscuits.annotationPrefix` _string_ : Determines beginning of the annotation text.
+Empty string is acceptable.

+  - default: `"// "`,

+- `html-biscuits.annotationMinDistance` _number_ : Determines the minimum amount of lines between start and end tag used to decide to show the annotations.
+  - default: `0`,

 ## Release Notes

+### 0.0.12

+Add configuration for minimum line distance

 ### 0.0.11